ahmadazerichandrabhuana/robotframeworkbrowser/README.md

 * config
    ```
-   Contains very basic config of Variables, Settings, and Keyword wich will be used globally on other files
+   Contains configuration of Variables, Settings, and Keyword wich will be used globally on this whole project
    ```
 * resources
    ```